What is it supposed to be on the show?

 And the door to The Well, below - draped for the filming, to keep out unwanted light.

-the old building, so it will be torn down, and eventually replaced with
+the old building, so they torn it down.
+It will eventually be replaced with

 a new pool.

-Palapa, the patio café which was the scene of several different
+Palapa, the patio café which was the location of several different

-"Dexter" scenes over the years, is attached to the west side of the
+"Dexter" scenes over the years, was attached to the west side of the

-pool building, so it will most likely be torn down as well.
+pool building, so it was torn down as well.

 A. In the early seasons, I usually had to hunt down the locations after viewing the episodes,